HazAT/poe-item-search/README.md

 - Click "Load unpacked".
 - Select the folder you extracted.

+## TODOs

+- Add support for implicit attributes
+- Add support for item classes
+- Add support for other languages than English

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.